lazyhacker/wator/README.md

 ![wator.gif](wator.gif)

-I started this project as an exercise for me to learn the [Go Programming Language](http://golang.org) so there will many newbie mistakes and non-idiomatic patterns.
+I started this project as an exercise to learn the [Go Programming Language](http://golang.org) so there will many newbie mistakes and non-idiomatic patterns.
 This project is probably not much use to anyone else except maybe to help people realize that there is an even less knowledgeable